DavMila/explainer-animation.pogress/README.md

 #### Clamping to [0, 1]

-By clamping `animation.progress` to [0,1] we handle the case of zero-duration animations by returning values of 0 or 1 which are more likely to be useful to developers than the more mathematically correct `-Infinity` and `+Infinity`.
+By clamping `animation.overallProgress` to [0,1] we handle the case of zero-duration animations by returning values of 0 or 1 which are more likely to be useful to developers than the more mathematically correct `-Infinity` and `+Infinity`.
-This however means that an animation `A` whose `currentTime` is less than its `startTime` and a non-zero-duration animation `B` whose `currentTime` is equal to its `startTime` (and may therefore be visually reflecting the animation's having started) both report `progress` of zero.
+This however means that an animation `A` whose `currentTime` is less than its `startTime` and a non-zero-duration animation `B` whose `currentTime` is equal to its `startTime` (and may therefore be visually reflecting the animation's having started) both report `overallProgress` of zero.